Research Areas

 Gut Microbiome

-Our gut microbiome research, conducted by UConn PhD students and undergrads in the Agmon lab, focuses on creating a comprehensive spatial dynamical model of the human intestines.
-Research areas include:
+Our gut microbiome research, led by PhD students and undergraduates in the lab, builds a spatial dynamical model of the human intestines.
+Areas include:

-• Ecological Niches: Quantifying the various niches within the intestines and their unique microbial communities, and the spatially structured environment with flows driven by peristalsis.
+• Ecological Niches: mapping intestinal niches, their microbial communities, and the spatially structured environment shaped by peristaltic flow.

-• Microbial Community Interactions: Exploring how different microbes interact and coexist, from molecular networks to whole-gut physiology, including interactions between microbes and host cells, such as mucus production by goblet cells.
+• Microbial Community Interactions: how microbes interact and coexist, from molecular networks to whole-gut physiology, including microbe–host interactions such as mucus production by goblet cells.

-• Layered Complexity: Addressing the hierarchical complexity and diverse interactions within the gut microbiome.
+• Layered Complexity: addressing the hierarchical structure and diverse interactions of the gut microbiome.

-• Dynamic Modeling: Beginning with stoichiometric modeling, adding multi-species interactions, and incorporating processes like digestion, absorption, and peristalsis.
+• Dynamic Modeling: starting from stoichiometric models, then adding multi-species interactions and processes like digestion, absorption, and peristalsis.

-• Multi-Omics Data Integration: Incorporating multi-omics data to build detailed spatial models of the gut environment.
+• Multi-Omics Data Integration: incorporating multi-omics data into spatial models of the gut environment.

-Our goal is to integrate diverse datasets and uncover the complex microbial interactions that influence gut health and disease.
+The goal is to integrate these datasets and uncover the microbial interactions that drive gut health and disease.